DropMania/videoclash/README.md

 -   submits extra options?
     -   Comments to submit (optional) max 256 lenght
         -   give a reason or some funny comment to your submission
-    -   set starting/end point of video (theoretisch über YT url-parameter möglich oder nicht?)
+    -   set starting/end point of video (theoretically possible with YT url-parameter, but only for YT links)
 -   post link of clashing videos
     -   !clashlink 1/2 to get the link of either submits currently battleing
     -   button beneath video-previews with the same function => post Link of video